 Lungs: We breathe in so many pollutants on a day-to-day basis.
 When you cleanse, you naturally help dilute and drain toxins from your lungs.
 Once you give your body a helping hand, you will not believe how well it can naturally function.

-Drinking 16 ounces of lemon water each morning is an easy and effective detoxification strategy to incorporate into your daily routine.
-First of all, your body requires water for proper detoxification, especially after you have been fasting all night.
-When you add lemon, you boost water's detoxifying properties.
-Since lemons are a natural detoxifier, they help stimulate your liver's natural enzymes, helping your body flush out toxins.
+Drinking 16 ounces of lemon water each morning is an easy and effective detoxification strategy to incorporate into your daily routine, which makes it a great one to continue post-detox.
+First of all, your body requires water for proper detoxification, especially after you've been fasting all night.
+When you add lemon, you boost water's detoxifying properties as lemons help stimulate your liver's natural enzymes.

 It’s important to remember that a healthy gut means a healthy body.
-Since around 70% of your immune system is found within your gut, a poor diet begins to take its toll.
-If you do not properly cleanse your gut, your body will not be able to eliminate the toxins other systems are trying to get rid of.
+Since around 70% of your immune system is found within your gut, a poor diet will always take a toll.
+If you don't properly cleanse your gut, your body won't be able to eliminate the toxins other systems are trying to get rid of.
 When you take a strong probiotic and eat fermented foods daily, you increase good bacteria in your gut.
 These healthy bacteria support a healthy gut.
-Probiotics also benefit your liver, so consume more foods such as kefir, kombucha, sauerkraut, tempeh, and kimchi.
+Probiotics also benefit your liver, so consume more probiotic foods like kefir, kombucha, sauerkraut, tempeh, and kimchi for the maximum effect.

-Drink a green juice daily in order to continue supporting your natural detoxification process and ensure that you are getting vitamins, minerals, antioxidants, and phytonutrients into your diet.
-It is important to mention that too many sweet fruits are not recommended.
+Drink a green juice daily in order to continue supporting your natural detoxification process and ensure that you are getting enough vitamins, minerals, antioxidants, and phytonutrients into your diet.
+It's important to note that too many sweet fruits are not recommended here.
 Although fruits such as pears and apples are nutritious when eaten whole, they can add high concentrations of sugar to your green juices.

 Since fruit is packed with natural sugar, it's more beneficial to increase your green vegetable consumption.
-When your blood sugar spikes, so do your insulin levels.
-Choose ingredients such as spinach, kale, dandelion greens, various herbs, cucumbers, lemons, and limes.
+When your blood sugar spikes, so do your insulin levels, which won't be good as your body will be unprepared for it.
+Instead, choose ingredients such as spinach, kale, dandelion greens, various herbs, cucumbers, lemons, and limes.

 The easiest way to prevent bingeing after a cleanse is to ensure that you eat or drink every three hours.
-These snacks and meals should include both a protein and a healthy fat.
-The protein and fat will help keep you satiated for longer periods of time.
+The snacks and meals you choose should include both a protein and a healthy fat, as the combination will help keep you satiated for longer periods of time.

-A full-body detox will not be effective without protein and fat, as our bodies need a proper balance of carbohydrates, fats, and proteins.
+A full-body detox won't be effective without protein and fat, as our bodies need a proper balance of carbohydrates, fats, and proteins.
 Also, protein and fat are required for your liver during phase-2 detoxification.
 Here are a few recommendations:

-Grab a green juice (add 1 tablespoon of chia seeds): A green juice is filling and provides your body with the nutrients it needs to continually detox on a daily basis, and the chia seeds give you the protein, healthy fat, and fiber.
+Grab a green juice (and then add 1 tablespoon of chia seeds): A green juice is filling and provides your body with the nutrients it needs to continually detox on a daily basis, and the chia seeds give you the protein, healthy fat, and fiber.

 Water with Ultima Replenisher Hydrating Powder ($22): When you drink water with Ultima Replenisher, you maintain hydration, which will help curb your hunger and cravings.

-I recommend staying away from the big three: gluten, sugar, as well as most dairy.
+When it comes to food afterwards, I recommend staying away from the big three: gluten, sugar, and most dairy.
 When you stay clear of these, you should be able to continue feeling as great as you did during your cleanse.
 Although some people recommend staying away from dairy and gluten, others will cut out alcohol and coffee instead.

 Feel prepared to deal with a cleanse now?
 Click here for four non-juice cleanses to try before summer, and shop two of our favorite cleanse books below.